Professor Gwynne Skinner passed away from a lengthy and courageous battle with cancer on December 11, 2017.

-Professor Skinner’s scholarly research and writing primarily focuses on legal issues related to human and civil rights litigation, and in particular, barriers to legal remedies.
+Professor Skinner’s scholarly research and writing primarily focused on legal issues related to human and civil rights litigation, and in particular, barriers to legal remedies.

-- J.D.
-University of Iowa, with high distinction
+- JD, University of Iowa, with high distinction

-- M.A.
-University of Iowa
+- MA, University of Iowa

-- Rethinking Limited Liability of Parent Corporations for Foreign Subsidiaries’ Violations of International Human Rights Law, forthcoming, 72:4 Wash. & and Lee L. Rev. (December 2015)
+- "Rethinking Limited Liability of Parent Corporations for Foreign Subsidiaries’ Violations of International Human Rights Law," 72 Wash. & Lee L. Rev. 1769 (December 2015)

-- Beyond Kiobel: Providing Access to Judicial Remedies for Corporate Accountability for Violations of International Human Rights Norms by Transnational Corporations in a New (Post-Kiobel) World, 46 Colum.
+- "Beyond Kiobel: Providing Access to Judicial Remedies for Violations of International Human Rights Norms by Transnational Corporations in a New (Post-Kiobel) World," 46 Colum.
 Hum.
 Rts.
 L. Rev. 158 (Fall 2014)

-- Misunderstood, Misconstrued, and Now Clearly Dead: The ‘Political Question Doctrine’ as a Justiciability Doctrine," 9 J.L. & Pol.
-(Spring 2014)
+- "Misunderstood, Misconstrued, and Now Clearly Dead: The ‘Political Question Doctrine’ as a Justiciability Doctrine," 9 J.L. & POL.
+427 (Spring 2014) (Univ. of Virginia)

-- Roadblocks to Remedies: Recently-Developed Barriers to Relief for Aliens Injured by U.S. Officials, Contrary to the Founders’ Intent, 47 U. Rich.
+- "Roadblocks to Remedies: Recently-Developed Barriers to Relief for Aliens Injured by U.S. Officials, Contrary to the Founders’ Intent," 47 U. Rich.
 L. Rev. 555 (Spring 2013)

-- The Nonjusticiability of Palestine: Human Rights Litigation and the (Mis)Application of the Political Question Doctrine, 35(1) Hastings Int. and Comp.
+- "The Nonjusticiability of Palestine: Human Rights Litigation and the (Mis)Application of the Political Question Doctrine," 35(1) Hastings Int. and Comp.
 L. Rev. 99 (Winter 2012)

-- When Customary International Law Violations Arise Under the Laws of the United States, 36 Brook.
+- "When Customary International Law Violations Arise Under the Laws of the United States," 36 Brook.
 J. Int’l L. 205 (Fall 2010)

-- Customary International Law, Federal Common Law, and Federal Court Jurisdiction, 44 Val.
-U.L Law Review 825, (Summer 2010, symposium publication)
+- "Customary International Law, Federal Common Law, and Federal Court Jurisdiction," 44 Val.
+U.L Law Rev. 825, (Spring 2010) (symposium publication)

-- Federal Jurisdiction Over U.S. Citizens' Claims for Human Rights Violations, 37 Ga.
+- "Federal Jurisdiction Over U.S. Citizens' Claims for Human Rights Violations," 37 Ga.
 J. Int'l & Comp.
 L. 53 (2008)

-- Nuremberg's Legacy Continues: The Nuremberg Trials' Influence on Human Rights Litigation in U.S. Courts under the Alien Tort Statute, 71 Alb.
+- "Nuremberg's Legacy Continues: The Nuremberg Trials' Influence on Human Rights Litigation in U.S. Courts under the Alien Tort Statute," 71 Alb.
 L. Rev. 321 (December 2007)

-- Intimate Association and the First Amendment, 3 Law and Sexuality 1 (1993)
+- "Intimate Association and the First Amendment," 3 Law and Sexuality 1 (1993)